ArdSherafat/TPCH-scripts/README.md

 # TPCH-scripts
-Scripts to set up and run the TPC-H benchmark.
+This repository contains scripts to set up and execute the TPC-H benchmark.

 ## 1. SETUP
-Run the setup.sh script to install all the necassry tools.
+Execute the setup.sh script to install the necessary tools:
  ```
 sudo ./setup.sh
  ```

-Note: MSSQL only supports hard drives with up to 4k physical sector size, check your hard drive physical and logical sector size using the following commands to make sure they are not higher than 4k.
+**Note:** MSSQL supports hard drives with a maximum of 4k physical sector size.
+Ensure your hard drive's physical and logical sector sizes are not larger than 4k using these commands:
  ```
 lsblk -o NAME,LOG-SEC
 lsblk -o NAME,PHY-SEC
  ```

-if higher, use the following command to create a virtual drive on top of your hard drive formatted to xfs and 4k physical and logical sector size.
+If the sizes are greater than 4k, you can use the following options with setup.sh to create a virtual drive formatted to xfs with 4k physical and logical sector sizes:
 ```
       -v                    : create a virtual drive
       -s                    : size of the virtual drive
       -p                    : path for mounting the virtual drive
 ```
-Example:
+**Example:**
-To create a virtual drive with the size of 10GB in the directory nvme1:
+To create a 10GB virtual drive mounted to the nvme1 directory, use:
 ```
 sudo ./setup.sh -v -s 10 -p /nvme1
 ```
+For more information about data and query generation, refer to the readme file inside the `dbgen` folder.

 ## 2. Running the TPC-H Benchmark
-Run the run-tpch.sh script for generating the data, queries, loading the data into the database and running the benchmarks.
-(NOTE: Edit the MSSQL_DATA_DIR to specify where the MSSQL Database needs to be stored)
+Execute run-tpch.sh to generate data, queries, load data into the database, and execute benchmarks.

+**NOTE:** Modify MSSQL_DATA_DIR in the script to specify where the MSSQL Database should reside.
  ```
       -d                    : generate data - scale d
       -q                    : generate query - number of queries q